open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

 - ✅ Validation schemas with Zod for all request types
 - ✅ OpenAPI documentation with paths and schemas for all endpoints (updated for header-based auth)
 - ✅ Connected accounts listing for NEAR wallets
-- ✅ NEAR account authorization flow (using standard NEAR signature header validation)
+- ✅ NEAR account authorization flow (with authorize, unauthorize, and status check endpoints)
+- ✅ PlatformProfile interface and implementation for user profile operations
+- ✅ Platform-specific token storage for better separation between platforms

 ## What's In Progress

-- ✅ Deployment pipeline for Deno Deploy
+- ✅ Deployment pipeline for Deno Deploy (Completed)
 - 🔄 Testing framework setup
 - 🔄 Advanced security enhancements (Phase 2 & 3)
 - 🔄 Monitoring and observability implementation